Hedron LogoAfternoon

 2025-11-11

 API metered billing charges customers based on how much they actually use your API.
 Instead of flat monthly fees, you track every API call and bill accordingly.
-This creates a fair pricing model for customers but requires the right systems to track usage accurately and account for revenue properly.
+This can create a fair pricing model for customers but requires the right systems to track usage accurately and account for revenue properly.

 API metered billing means customers pay based on their actual API consumption.
-Think of it like your electricity bill—you pay for the kilowatt hours you use, not a flat rate.
+It is similar to a utility bill.
+You pay for the units you use, not a flat rate.

 Common ways to meter API usage:

-Mixed metrics (like calls multiplied by data size)
+• Mixed metrics (for example, calls multiplied by data size)

 The system captures every billable event, adds up usage for each customer, applies your pricing, and generates invoices automatically.